kubesphere/website/content/en/docs/toolbox/auditing/auditing-query.md

 ## Enter the Query Interface

 1. The query function is available for all users.
-Log in to the console with any account, hover over the **Toolbox** in the lower right corner and select **Auditing Operating**.
+Log in to the console with any account, hover over the **Toolbox** in the lower-right corner and select **Auditing Operating**.

    {{< notice note >}}